MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/powershell/delete-and-restore-user-accounts-with-office-365-powershell.md

 description: "Learn how to use PowerShell for Microsoft 365 to delete user accounts."
 ---

-# Delete user accounts with PowerShell for Microsoft 365
+# Delete Microsoft 365 user accounts with PowerShell

 You can use PowerShell for Microsoft 365 to delete a user account.